- Home

 Entry Level Police Officer Minimum Qualifications

-- 21 Years of age at the time of application deadline and less than 35 years of age at the time of appointment, UNLESS otherwise exempt by statute.
+- Age: 21 years of age at time of application deadline and less than 35 years of age at time of appointment, unless otherwise exempt by statute

-- Vision correctable to 20/40 and free of color blindness
+- Vision Acuity: Vision correctable to 20/40 and free of color blindness

 Applicants MUST also pass the Peace Officer Wellness Evaluation Report (P.O.W.E.R.) test before entry into the police academy.
 Please refer to the link below that has information about the P.O.W.E.R. test.